-Runtime broker consumes most of the CPU usage due to which system goes slow.
+Runtime brokers consume most of the CPU usage due to which the system goes slow.

-In normal conditions, Runtime Broker should not use more than a few MB, but if your RAM usage is high and your PC is running very slowly, an app may be the cause of the problem.
+In normal conditions, Runtime Brokers don’t use more than a few MB, but if your RAM usage is high and your PC is running very slowly, an app may be the reason.

 To stop Runtime Broker from using so much memory, try out the steps listed below to fix this issue.

 If you think a system error is causing the high CPU usage, you must fix it by taking help from the third party tool.
 We recommend using Advanced System Optimizer which is a must have tool for the Windows PC.
 It is available to be used on Windows versions – 10, 8.1, 8, 7 , Vista and XP.
 This tool will help you immensely in improving the performance of your computer along with its speed.
 The high CPU usage often occurs due to a number of reasons on the system.
 Advanced System Optimizer will help you optimize your computer by cleaning the junk and disk defragmentation.
 It comes with driver updater, registry cleaner and optimizer, game booster and privacy protection.
 This will help in increasing the speed of your computer and also smooth functioning of the system.